 Bulb Syringe - Nasal Irrigating with a bulb syringe is carried out essentially in the same manner explained using a neti pot, except instead of gravity, pressure applied to the bulb by the hand creates the positive solution pressure.
 Although you may control the pressure easier with the bulb syringe while irrigating, it is often more difficult to clean and care must be taken to properly clean the bulb syringe regularly to prevent bacteria and mold from growing inside it.

 Nasal Irrigation Machines - There are several machines on the market now that are motorized and pump the solution through a tube.
 Many have adjustable pressure and some feature a pulsatile or pulsating water pumping action of a low rate that is designed to match the normal wave rate of nasal cilia that are healthy.
-There are many other machines such as the Sanvic Pulsatle Nasal/Sinus Irrigator, Grossan Hydro Pulse Sinus System, Nasaline, SinuPulse, and others.
-There are tips that you may attach to a WaterPik that make it so you can irrigate with that.
+There are many other machines such as the Sanvic Pulsatle Nasal/Sinus Irrigator, Grossan Hydro Pulse System, Nasaline, SinuPulse, and others.
+There are tips that you may attach to a Waterpik that make it so you can irrigate with that and also use it as an excellent flosser.
 When buying a system make sure to read the reviews and do some research so that you have a quality irrigator that meets your specific needs.

 How Often - While nasal irrigation is important and beneficial for overall nasal health, doing it too much can have negative effects.
 When you nasal irrigate you flush out the protective mucus layer that lines your nasal passages.
 It is recommended that one irrigates only once or twice daily.
 Doing it more than that can cause dryness and irritation in the nasal passages.